gonnamake/gonnamake.com/_posts/2014-01-29-gonnamake-principles.md

 ## What is application and business

-## Why did ninjaas come into exsistence?
+## Why did gonnamake come into exsistence?

 ### Many problems not yet solved
 ### What are the problem we are trying to solve?